 Zanskar; a new cycle touring and trekking mecca?

 The Zanskar trek, Darcha to Lamayuru, was once the ultimate India trek but road building has eaten it away.
-Soon, though, these roads will link with new possibilites.
+Soon, though, these roads will link up offering new possibilites.
 By 2020 the new Manali-Zanskar-Kargil highway will become one of the most scenic and adventurous cycle touring and motorbike touring roads there is, with additional trekking advantages too.
+Exciting possibilities!

 Sadly, now there must be a bulldozer track across the banner photo :(